 A password manager is your friend

-And while might seem like a convenient choice, you shouldn't store your passwords in your internet browser.
-It's highly insecure and not a good option for any business.
+And while it might seem like a convenient choice, you shouldn't store your passwords in your internet browser.
+It's highly insecure and not recommended for your business.

-You'd be better to use a password-protected spreadsheet to store your passwords locally.
-Even this option (though it's not one we recommend) is safer than reusing "catsname1979".
+Your best option is to use a password-protected spreadsheet to store your passwords locally.
+Although we do not recommend this option either, at least it’s safer than reusing "catsname1979".